lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 <aside markdown="block">
-: As noted in Section 3, the values for these object identifers will be assigned by NIST.
+  NOTE: As noted in Section 3, the values for these object identifers will be assigned by NIST.
 Once assigned, they will be added to a future revision of this document.
 </aside>